 Wind sensors out at sea

-Met One Instruments is an expanding, aggressive company providing solutions to environmental monitoring including meteorological, particles, datalogging and software instruments and solutions.
+Met One Instruments (MOI) is an expanding, aggressive company providing solutions to environmental monitoring including meteorological, particles, datalogging and software instruments and solutions.
 By using modern technology and innovative design, combined with years of experience in a variety of situations, we are able to meet the needs of our customers for ambient and indoor monitoring requirements.
-For additional information on weather stations, particulates and dust monitoring systems engineered specifically for your requirements, please contact one of our sales staff listed under 'Contacts'.
+For additional information on weather stations, particulates and dust monitoring systems engineered specifically for your requirements, please contact our sales staff.

 Projects have included entire meteorological monitoring networks for countries from Asia to the Middle East, as well as the major part of PM10 monitoring within the USA and International sites.
 Onsite training and commissioning for complete end-user satisfaction has always been the goal.
 Private industry, research institutions, universities, military and home defense organizations, as well as all levels of government environmental agencies are amongst its satisfied customers.